-Exams, Assessments & Revision
+Enums, Ussessments, & Revision,

-The most important part of succeeding in any assessment is to prepare effectively.
-Although everyone is unique and will have their own style of learning, there are some general tips you should use to make sure you feel prepared and what you want to stick in your brain stays there!
+The most important part of succeeding in any assessment is to prepare and revise effectively.
+Now while everyone is unique and will have their own style of learning, there are some general tips you should use to make sure what you want to stick in your brain stays there!
+Here are my top ones;

-Make yourself a seperate study space from your leisure space!
+Make yourself a separate study space from your leisure space!

 Whether you are studying in your university halls or at home, it is super important to separate your work from play, and physically dividing these can be a great step towards mentally doing the same.
 This can be in a separate room, or even just working at a desk and chilling in your bed.
-This rule should also be the same for your laptop if you have apps, like Netflix downloaded on your laptop, make sure they're closed whilst working so you're not tempted!
+I live in a tiny flat myself, and my number one rule is no sitting on the sofa to do work!

-Take frequent, UNAPOLOGETIC, breaks!
+Take frequent, UNAPOLOGETIC breaks!

-Although we all like to think we are super human, the fact is nobody canconcentrate effectively on one thing for too long.
-When making your study plan, factor in a break every half hour or so to do something you enjoy and grab a drink or snack or even 5 minutes of fresh air and most importantly, don't ever feel guilty for doing so!
-If youcan feel yourself losing concentration or motivation, it's always better to step away for a short while and come back than try topush through and risk causing frustration and fatigue.
+Although we all like to think we are superhuman, the fact is nobody can concentrate effectively on one thing for too long.
+When making your study plan, factor in a break every half hour or so to do something you enjoy and grab a drink or snack.

+And most importantly, don't ever feel guilty for doing so!
+If you can feel yourself losing concentration or motivation, it's always better to step away for a short while and come back than try to push through and risk causing frustration and fatigue.

-Know your study style!
+Know your Study Style!

 We all take in information differently and have unique and special brains.
 Some of us prefer listening to content, while others prefer visual images.
 Knowing your own learning style will help you not only study more effectively, but also enjoy it!
-You may find more information sinks in when you listen to it, or if you're tested on it more.
 I used to sit and read textbooks for hours and wonder why nothing would sink in, but now that I know I am a visual learner, I make sure that my revision includes pictures, diagrams or videos, and it has helped me tons!
 There are loads of tools on the internet to find out your learning style, try it out and see if you can adapt your tools to suit your marvellous brain a little better!

-Reward yourself!
+Reward Yourself!!

-Studying and completing assessments is hard work, and although in a few weeks' time I hope you'll get amazing grades which is of course the best reward, there's no harm in giving yourself a pat on the back as you go.
+Studying and completing assessments is hard work, and although in a few weeks 'time I hope you'll get amazing grades which is of course the best reward, there's no harm in giving yourself a pat on the back as you go.
 Before you start revision, think of something that will make you smile, and set yourself a work-related target to earn it.
-Whether its eating a Starburst after every page of notes you write, or watching your favourite film with takeaway after submitting alternative assessment, it's important to recognise your hard work.
+Whether its eating a Starburst after every page of notes you write, or watching your favourite film with a takeaway after submitting your alternative assessment, it's important to recognise your hard work.
 This will also help you enjoy your time away from your revision without feeling guilty or that you should be working instead..